 As for the day of the proposal it was a full sun day for Justin and Rachel.
 This made for a strong contrast between the white capped mountains in the background and the blue sky.
 We had originally planned for use of the overlook area but upon seeing a last minute addition to the reservation calendar we changed this up to this alternate spot as a trial run of it.
 To make this be a hidden type of shoot it required digging out some spots in the snow.
 The end result is that they came up there and though it is an open space she never saw the photographer sitting there.
 This is extremely important because to get seclusion and it not be weird you need to be truly hidden.
 To be hidden is difficult but the result is her being shocked in a thrilled floored way that photos are being taken of it.
 Those are the moments that make you love this challenging line of work all the more because you know you just captured the real emotion and that is highly valued by her.

-You can see more proposals here and read about how we do proposals on our engagement proposals page.
-If you like what you see here and are considering using this location here are some of the other shoots we have done at Sapphire Point.
+YYou can see more proposals here and read about how we do proposals on our engagement proposals page.
+If you like what you see here and are considering using this location here are some of the other shoots we have done at the Sapphire Point Overlook or at in the area around Sapphire Point.